Showing all 19 results

 People who take medications daily should be aware that there could be interactions between CBD and other substances.
 Those who take medications for epilepsy, high blood pressure, and/or high blood sugar should speak to their doctor prior to trying CBD.

 Will CBD Flower show up on a drug test?

 It’s highly unlikely.
 Drug tests are designed to test for THC, not CBD, and our flower contains such low amounts of THC that it’s completely safe.

 Even if an extremely-rare false positive drug test occurs, don’t panic!
 Just ask for confirmation testing, which will provide a more accurate result.

 People can choose to take a wide range of doses depending on their specific symptoms, overall health, body size, and goals.

-To prevent potential side effects, it’s generally recommended that you start with a low dose and gradually increase as needed, for example by taking about 25 to 50% more each week.
+To prevent potential side effects, it’s generally recommended that you start with a low dose.
+You can gradually increase dosing as needed by taking about 25 to 50% more each week.
 It’s best to discuss taking high doses with your doctor first, especially if you plan on continuing use for many months.
 Before giving CBD to a child, we also recommend getting your healthcare provider’s advice and discussing the pros and cons.

-It is still not entirely known if CBD is safe to use if you are pregnant or breastfeeding.
-Because existing studies have mostly excluded pregnant and nursing women, experts recommend erring on the side of caution and avoiding use in these situations until more is known.
+Disclaimer: It is still not entirely known if CBD is safe to use if you are pregnant or breastfeeding.
+Because existing studies have excluded pregnant and nursing women, experts recommend erring on the side of caution in these situations until we know more.